5 Worlds 5 Worlds

 Technique: 3d/2d digital

 Eight years after they brought Mush-Mush and the Mushables together to Cartoon Forum, producer Perrine Gauthier and director Joeri Christiaen once again took the stage to present their first original tv special, A Lamb’s Stew.
-The world they unveiled to the captivated Forum’s audience turned out to be far bigger than that of a short film.
+The world they unveiled to the captivated Forum’s audience turned out to be far bigger than that of a special.

 The project showed their trademark family-friendly and inclusive approach to the world of Billie, a young lamb determined to prove that sheep are just as brave as other animals by luring a big bad wolf into a trap, only to discover that he isn’t the monster she thought he was.
 Gauthier and Christiaen created a palpable and delightful universe filled with cg anthropomorphic wonders.
 The level of animation achieved feels more like a feature film, where 3d animation enriches the sheep’s wool and the wolf’s fur with stop-motion-like textures.

-A Lamb’s Wool is written and directed by Christiaen.
+A Lamb’s Stew is written and directed by Christiaen.
 Claire Paoletti’s (Shoom’s Odyssey) and Julia Smuts Louw (The Smeds and the Smoos, Star Wars Visions: Aau’s Song) support as story consultants.
-This short aims to challenge stereotypes with its simple yet universal story of tolerance and seeing beyond appearances.
+This special aims to challenge stereotypes with its simple yet universal story of tolerance and seeing beyond appearances.
 Gauthier and Christiaen already have plans to expand the project into a broader IP.
 From the depth of material they presented, one can indeed wonder what could stop Billie from winning over children in the coming years.

 A Lamb’s Stew